lix-it/api-docs/source/includes/_contact.md

 ## Email from LinkedIn profile

-Retrieve Validated Email address for any LinkedIn user.
+Retrieve a Validated Email address for any LinkedIn user.
+A credit is only deducted if the email address is valid.

+The contact API runs one validation check on the email address and returns the result.
+If the email address is valid, it will be returned in the response.
+If the email address is Probable, the response will contain a list of alternative email addresses.

+You can re-run the validation check on the email address multiple times until you receive a Valid response.
+We recommend doing this 10 times.

-<aside class="notice"> Uses 1 Email Credit and 1 LinkedIn API credit.</aside>
+<aside class="notice"> Uses 1 Email Credit.</aside>

 ### HTTP Request